 Our Women in Finance Charter commitments:

 Since signing up to the Women in Finance Charter, we’ve worked hard to make progress against our target, reflecting the commitment that we have to building strong female representation at all levels of our organisation.
-When signing up to the charter we set ourselves a target to increases this to 40% in our senior management roles by 2020.
+When signing up to the charter we had 32% female representation in senior management roles (the top two layers of our organisation) and set ourselves a target to increase this to 40% in our senior management roles by 2020.

-- Reviewed our approach to inclusive recruitment by encouraging mixed-gender interview panels, diverse shortlists and values-based hiring, as well as rolling out a training programme for hiring managers to explore in greater depth the impact of bias on the recruitment and selection process and how to mitigate
+• Reviewed approach to inclusive recruitment by encouraging mixed-gender interview panels and diverse shortlists as well as rolling out training for hiring managers on how to mitigate bias in recruitment.

-- Listened to our people through surveys and focus groups to understand how we can shape and progress our gender strategy
+• Listened to our people through surveys and focus groups to understand how we can shape and progress our gender representation ambitions.

-- Ensuring that working practises are not a barrier to progression by continuing to review our approach to how and where we work
+• A Life More Virgin - consistently reviewing our working practices and ensuring they are not a barrier to progression by continuing to review our approach to how and where we work.

 2016 Empowering Productivity Report